moniquewong/moniquewong.github.io/themes.md

 Right now, the topics that interest me deeply relate to business, society, leadership and data science.

 ## Business
 This was my first love.
-I remember choosing business as the first discipline I wanted to hone because of the potential to use business to shape society, ultimately improving it.
+I remember choosing business as the first playground I wanted to learn in because of the potential to use business to shape society, ultimately improving it.
 This has led me to completing a Bachelor of Commerce (Honours) at the University of British Columbia and kicking off my career by working at McKinsey & Company.
-Four years and some jobs later, I still believe in the potential of business for good but have also witnessed how business can be misused and misunderstood.
+Five years and some jobs later, I still believe in the potential of business for good but have also witnessed how business can be misused and misunderstood.

 Topics I have some experience with and/or have continuing interest:
 - Strategy definition
 - Target setting
+- Business model design
 - Cash management
 - Pricing
 - Supply and demand planning
 - Entrepreneurship
 - Impact reporting
 - Data literate organizations
-- Business model design

 ## Society
 I believe that business is given a social license to operate by society and that business should benefit society.
 I also believe that business cannot achieve all that society needs which is where policy and civic engagement come in.